LivingLegacyMedia/vowbound/chapter_11.md

 He moved.
 Not like a man—like a force of nature.
 Another attacker went flying.
 Then another.
 Bones broke.
 People screamed.

+Through the chaos, Mira saw her opportunity.
+The Coin of Seeds—Draven had dropped it when the first wave of restored Hollow attacked.
+It glinted in the torchlight, forgotten in the rubble.
+She darted forward, snatched it, and tucked it into her belt before anyone noticed.

 "Korrin!"
 Cassian shouted.
 "Get them out of here!
 You can't fight him like this!"

 Korrin, seeing his fellows broken and bleeding, made a quick tactical assessment.
+He grabbed a support beam and wrenched it free—the ancient aqueduct groaned, and a section of stone archway collapsed between them and Draven.
+Rubble and dust filled the air.

-"Fall back!
-Everyone, fall back!
-We need weapons, strategy—" He looked at Cassian.
+"Everyone, fall back!"
+Korrin shouted through the chaos.
+"We need weapons, strategy—" He looked at Cassian through the settling dust.
 "Go!
-We'll regroup, but you need to leave the city.
-He'll hunt you most of all."
+We'll regroup, but you need to leave from here.
+He'll be after you most of all."

 Draven was already cutting through the restored people like they were nothing, moving toward Cassian with terrible purpose.